The B-52s: 2008–2021: Funplex and continued touring

 Prior to 2008, the band used an apostrophe in their name, rendering it as "the B-52's".
 In 2008, the band dropped the apostrophe to become "the B-52s".
 Asked about the change, Pierson said, "It was not grammatically correct.
 It's not like a possessive.
 It just seemed superfluous."

 Funplex, the band's first original album in 16 years (since 1992's Good Stuff), was released on March 25, 2008, by Astralwerks.
 Talking about the record's sound, Strickland noted, "It's loud, sexy rock and roll with the beat turned up to hot pink."
 The album was produced by Steve Osborne, who was asked to work on the album based on his work with New Order on the album Get Ready (2001).

-The album debuted at No. 11 on the Billboard charts in the U.S., immediately making it the second-highest charting B-52s album ever.
+The album debuted at number 11 on the Billboard charts in the U.S., immediately making it the second-highest-charting B-52s album ever.
 The band toured in support of the album and made appearances on talk shows, including The Tonight Show and The Ellen DeGeneres Show, and performed on The Today Show on Memorial Day 2008.
 They also participated in the True Colors Tour 2008 with Cyndi Lauper and embarked on a European tour in July.

 The first single from the album was "Funplex", which was released digitally on January 29, 2008, to the iTunes Store in the U.S. The second single lifted from the album was "Juliet of the Spirits".
 Schneider said in an interview that the album just broke even and could be the B-52s' last new studio album, though he later retracted that statement.
 The B-52s performed their hit track "Love Shack" with Sugarland at the 2009 CMT Music Awards.